UPDATE: The project has been invited to submit a Full Proposal by February 2020.

 As we know, the return of the wolf in the Alps comes with challenges.
 Challenges for livestock farmers, who are worried that their livelihood is threatened by the presence of the predatory wolf.
 Different examples proof that implementation of proper livestock protection measures lower the risk of livestock depredation.
 Mutual coexistence is the key for wolf conservation measures in Europe in accordance with the FFH directive.
 For the first time ever, a coalition of the biggest agricultural farming association supported by the academic sector and nature conservation organisations, as well as livestock protection experts in the predominantly German-speaking Alps have now submitted a LIFE project.

 Please also read: Why we need proper herd management

-BIO AUSTRIA Niederösterreich & Wien, the largest association for organic farming in Austria, together with the farmer associations Bioland Südtirol and Bioland Bayern from Italy and Germany, represent over 16.000 bio-organic farmers have to deal with conflicting needs of the producing farming community and consuming urban society on a regular basis and especially concerning the wolf.
+BIO AUSTRIA Niederösterreich & Wien, the largest association for organic farming in Austria, together with the farmer associations from Italy and Germany, represent over 20.000 bio-organic farmers that have to deal with conflicting needs of the producing farming community and consuming urban society on a regular basis and especially concerning the wolf.
 Acting on the demands of their members, these organisations want to achieve a mutual coexistence between livestock farmers and wildlife.

 Strong and diverse partnership

-That is why BIO AUSTRIA, together with Bioland Südtirol and Bioland Bayern and actively supported by the European Wilderness Society, has submitted a innovative and unique LIFE project idea.
+That is why BIO AUSTRIA, actively supported by the European Wilderness Society and many other partners, has submitted an innovative and unique LIFE project idea.
 The project will proactively explore and demonstrate that implementation of proper livestock protection measures is in the alpine regions of Europe possible.

 Project idea up for evaluation